 Finally, how about using a ruler to compare the viscosity of different liquids?

 I know rulers don’t seem very exciting, but there really are so many fun things to measure and compare.
-If you collect lots of data try to think how best you can organise it, can you put it into a table and draw a graph?
+If children collect lots of data they can then start to think how to organise it.